 To some extent, this is stating the bleeding obvious.
-Since 2012, the end of a private tenancy has been the leading cause of homelessness, but until now no one has specifically pointed the finger at Section 21.
+Since 2012, the end of a private tenancy has been the leading cause of homelessness cases accepted by local authorities, but until now no one has specifically pointed the finger at Section 21.
 Today, we've been able to demonstrate it.

 Source: Ministry of Housing